mbeddr/mps-platform-docs/src/doc/docs/mps_internal/intellij_sdk.md

 - [Advanced guide to creating IntelliJ IDEA plugins](https://developerlife.com/2021/03/13/ij-idea-plugin-advanced/)
     - IDEA thread modeling (for example: `invokeLater`), PSI, Virtual Files, Dynamic plugins, UI

+!!! question "Where can you find a list of all IntelliJ registry entries?"

+    They can be found in [registry.properties](https://github.com/JetBrains/intellij-community/blob/master/platform/util/resources/misc/registry.properties).

 ## Listeners and message bus

 ### Message bus (message interface)